will2dye4/sudoku/README.md

 The **brute-force** algorithm tries all possible values for all empty cells in the puzzle, and therefore its running time is exponential in the number of empty cells, i.e., *O(9^n)* where *n* is the number of empty cells.
-As such, **this algorithm is NOT practical** for solving most sudoku puzzles.
-In other words, in the worst case, this algorithm will take longer than the lifetime of the universe to solve a typical sudoku puzzle.
-Usage of the brute-force algorithm should be limited to input puzzles that are already mostly solved.
+Given a sudoku puzzle designed specifically to thwart the brute-force strategy, this algorithm could take longer than the lifetime of the universe to find the solution!
+In practice, however, this algorithm typically takes about 10 minutes to solve even a fairly hard sudoku.

 The **DLX** algorithm uses the ["dancing links" algorithm](https://arxiv.org/pdf/cs/0011047.pdf) (due to Don Knuth) to solve a sudoku puzzle  by mapping it onto an equivalent [exact cover](https://en.wikipedia.org/wiki/Exact_cover) problem and using a Python implementation of dancing links to solve the exact cover problem.
-This algorithm is much faster than the brute-force algorithm but much slower than the constraint-based algorithm, and its running time is on the order of 10 hours for a typical input puzzle.
+This algorithm by far the slowest of the three, often taking over a day to solve a typical input puzzle.
+Profiling is needed to figure out where this algorithm is spending all of its time, since in theory this strategy should be at least as efficient (if not more efficient) than the brute-force approach.
+A re-implementation of the DLX algorithm in [Go](https://golang.org) may be developed at some point in order to compare its performance against the (slow) Python implementation found here.

 ### Sample Puzzles